matteobaccan/owner/README.md

  4. if none of the previous URL resources is found, then the Java interface will not be associated to any file, and only `@DefaultValue` will be used where specified, where not specified `null` will be returned.

-So all properties will be loaded from only one file, the first that is found.
+So all properties will be loaded from only one file: the first that is found.
 If this property is not specified by the properties files, the `@DefaultValue` is used.
-*Only the first available properties file will be loaded, *others will be ignored*.
+*Only the first available properties file will be loaded, others will be ignored*.
 For instance, if the file ~/.myapp.config is found, only that one will be considered; if that file doesn't defines the `maxThreads` property, the `@DefaultValue` will be returned; if `maxThreads` is specified inside `/etc/myapp.config` it will not be considered, since ~/.myapp.config prevailed, because it is specified before in the `@Sources` annotation.